Keeping a finger on the pulse

 For many years, touchscreen technology has been limited to resistive, capacitive and surface wave which all have different strengths and weaknesses.
 Infra-red was probably the first touch technology that leant itself to multi-touch and large format displays.

-Multi-touch technology is a relatively recent advancement which was catapulted into the mainstream by the smart phone technology, projected capacitive.
+Multi-touch technology is a relatively recent advancement that was catapulted into the mainstream by the smartphone technology, projected capacitive.
 This has led the way for touch technology to become commonly used in both our homes and our cars.

 While there is still a place for traditional touch technologies such as resistive, capacitive and surface wave, the strengths of projected capacitive make it a market leader as it is robust, can be used behind glass and is multi-touch friendly.
 The robust nature of projected capacitive technology comes from the construction, where the touch foil is optically bonded behind the glass and not touched on the front.

-Black Cat Displays almost exclusively use projected capacitive technology in most of our applications, especially in public areas where multi touch is a necessity.
-If you’re looking for a bespoke touchscreen display or wondering how touchscreen integrations work then contact our friendly team
+Black Cat Displays almost exclusively use projected capacitive touch screen technology in most of our applications, especially in public areas where multi-touch is a necessity.
+If you’re looking for a bespoke touchscreen display or wondering how touchscreen integrations work then contact our friendly team.